So I had a dream about Prince…

 If you ever get invited to go see the man live in concert, whether you love him or dislike him, just put aside your thoughts and just experience the power & talent of this artist live in concert.
 He is beyond incredible.
 I am totally certain that you will either walk away as a new Prince fan or you will have a new found respect for him.

 To me he is the one artist that truly defies all logic.
-He is self taught on every instrument, he is a songwriter, a performer, a producer, a director… basically a genius, a true living legend.
+He is self taught on every instrument, he is a songwriter, a performer, a producer, a director, a virtuoso… basically a genius, a true living legend.
 There really is no other like him and I’m guaranteed that there probably won’t ever be.

 A few times throughout the night he would sing in a couple of his songs, ‘Can’t nobody do it like Prince!’.